brennanpincardiff/rhiwbina_codeclub_projects/python_shapes.md

 ```
 Run the code by pressing the triangle button.

+Try playing with the right turn.
+Try a values of 87 and 190.
+How does it affect the picture?

 I hope you've enjoyed writing some python code.

 You've done a great job and learned about loops and variables.